 Whistleblowers, journalists, presidential campaigns, and court proceedings—political dramas love digging into the nittiest and grittiest aspects of politics and keeping us on the edges of our seats.

-The political movie genre has a lot to offer, from the microcosmic metaphor of high school hierarchy in Mean Girls (2004) to the leaking of information to the press by British Intelligence in Official Secrets (2019).
+The political movie genre has a lot to offer, whether it's the microcosmic metaphor of high school hierarchy in Mean Girls (2004) to the leaking of confidential information to the press by British Intelligence in Official Secrets (2019).

-There are just so many movies to choose from!
-Here are my picks for the best political drama movies that exemplify the different ways this genre can mix politics, intriguing plots, and fascinating characters.
+Here are our picks for the best political drama movies that exemplify the different ways this genre can compellingly mix politics with intriguing plots and fascinating characters.

 20. Suffragette (2015)